-- Hostile Terraforming: Planned fate of Earth.
+- Hostile Terraforming: The planned fate of Earth.

-- Hulk Speak: Messages written by mutants.
+- Hulk Speak: Messages written by mutants are written this way.

 - The Masquerade: Despite being employed by the Orbs (or rather, forced to work for them), you are actively looking for a way to stop them from about the second day on.
 In order to keep them from killing you, though, you have to keep hunting the targets that they assign to you and accurately reporting who they are at the end of the day.
-The Orbs see through your ruse anyway, and tell you that you're being transferred to Chicago at the beginning of the last day in New York.
+The Orbs see through your ruse anyway, and tell you that you're being "transferred to Chicago" at the beginning of the last day in New York.

-- Nice Job Fixing It, Villain: The Orbs task you to hunt down people that threaten their reign.
+- Nice Job Fixing It, Villain!: The Orbs task you to hunt down people that threaten their reign.
 The problem is that at least some (and as it turns out, most) of those people are part of the human resistance against the Orbs.
 And you're not too happy about the Orbs repression either...

 - Unwinnable by Design: Surprisingly for a Sierra adventure, you are frequently warned when you are going to do something, that will make the game unwinnable.
 Probably because this happens way more often here.